ganttArt/codefellows-reading-notes/code401/class-37.md

 ## Review, Research, and Discussion

 1. Why choose Redux instead of the Context API for global state?
-    - Becuase you can actually store that state between multiple files and not in one massive state object.
+    - Because you can actually store that state between multiple files and not in one massive state object.
 1. What is the purpose of a reducer?
     - It is a pure function that has a switch case.
 It evaluates the type of action and creates a new state based on the payload.
 1. What does an action contain?